-Think twice before you dig out those harsh chemical cleansers.
+Think twice before you dig out those harsh chemical cleansers, though.
 Many common household cleaning products are poisonous to pets or have a citrus scent that turns off most cats.

 Try these 10 tips to give your home a polished gleam and keep your kitty safe at the same time.

-- Try using fabric softener sheets to clean your baseboards.
-They can repel pet hair.
+Try using fabric softener sheets to clean your baseboards because they can repel pet hair.

 Run water and food bowls through the dishwasher.
 It’s easy and great for killing bacteria.
 We recommend using stainless steel bowls since they’re dishwasher-safe.
 If you wash by hand, use a mild detergent and hot water.
 Rinse thoroughly to make sure there is no soap residue left behind when you refill the bowls since that could upset your pet’s stomach.
 If you’re feeding your cat wet food, be sure to clean that dish every day.